paretje/unisister/README.md

  - Notify
  - zope.event

-On Debian, this can be installed using apt-get install python3 gir1.2-gtk-3.0 gir1.2-notify-0.7 python3-zope.event
+On Debian, this can be installed using `apt-get install python3 gir1.2-gtk-3.0 gir1.2-notify-0.7 python3-zope.event`

 Configuration
 =============
-The configuration of Unisister should be located at .config/unisister/syncs.ini.
+The configuration of Unisister should be located at `.config/unisister/syncs.ini`.
 This file has the following syntax:
 ```
 [sync1]
 ; Required fields